aniket30i/GenAi-Fashion-----------Neocultr-primus/README.md

 ###### Dev notes:
-- (5th May , 2024) : Responsive added to both and the pages and hosted
+- (5th May , 2024) : Responsive added to both the pages and hosted
 - (5th May , 2024) : Responsiveness complying to most popular device screens
 - (5th May , 2024) : Fine tune will be present at the full site along with community